Creating an Awesome Showreel

 This one doesn't apply to everyone.
 But f you have worked on something like a well known TV-Show, such as Neighbours here in Australia, definitely include that with the name of it.
 Put it more towards the beginning if it's a strong scene.
 It'll help get you ahead of everyone else.

-And finally, please don't include horror, alien, or any other kind of special effects scenes in there.
+And an extra tip, please don't include horror, alien, or any other kind of special effects scenes in there.
 Unless it's something from a huge movie like Jurassic World.
 But even then, the name will be enough.

 And that's it!
 My top tips.